owncast/owncast.github.io/content/quickstart/providers.md

 1. A domain name and access to your DNS settings.
 This is required for supporting [SSL](/docs/sslproxies/).
 1. A [Linode](https://linode.com?r=588ad4bf08ce8394e8eb11f0a463fde64637af9d) account.
+1. Optionally follow the steps to setup [Linode Object Storage](/docs/storage/linode/) if you'd like to take advantage of [external storage](/docs/storage).

 ## Create your new server